 - Good circulation means happy feet

-Speaking of flow, increase your blood flow by raising your feet upon a stool whilst resting.
+Speaking of flow, increase your blood flow by getting up and walking periodically.
 Don’t cross your legs for any prolonged amount of time.
-Also get into the practice of shaking your toes as well as turning your ankles about.
-For also better circulation points, why not attempt yoga exercise or swimming?
+Also, get into the practice of curling your toes as well as turning your ankles for added exercise and blood flow.
+Other ways to increase blood flow include yoga exercise or swimming?

-- Dr. Manohar can prescribe a mobility device
+- Dr. Cruz can prescribe a mobility device

-If you are having a hard time getting around or are starting fall more regularly, it may be time to check into using an mobility device.
-It may be as simple as leaning on a walking cane or other device.
-Talk with Dr. Manohar about your problems, and depend on his expert advice to make the most effective choice for you.
+If you are having a hard time getting around or are starting to fall more regularly, it may be time to check into using a mobility device.
+It may be as simple as leaning on a walking cane or another device.
+Talk with Dr. Cruz about your problems, and depend on his expert advice to make the most effective choice for you.

-- Dr. Manohar should look at any wounds
+- Have your podiatrist look at any wounds